sbiswal92/RequirementsEngineering_AR_Software/README.md

 1. An exhaustive Software Requirement Specifications document
 2. A client-pitch presentation of the project specifications and snippets of its prototype.
 3. A video-based prototype.

+The project was collectively built by : Shruti Biswal, Ishita Prakash, Shifa Khan, Deepthi B. Mariyanna